-What separates most of the packages below is the number of fully retouched photos and processed photos.
+My work isn't over when the reception ends, and what separates some of the packages below is the number of fully retouched photos and processed photos.
 For the difference between the two, check this page.

 Need help with timelines, locations or anything else?
 I'm happy to share my experience and help you plan.